-If you are concerned about a member of the Morningside community or have personal concerns, contact Bobbie Meister, Personal Counselor (x5606) or Judi Neswick, Director of Student Health Services (x5178).
+If you are concerned about a member of the Morningside community or have personal concerns, contact the Personal Counselor, 712-274-5606 or the Director of Student Health Services 712-274-5178.
 All concerns and inquiries will be handled in a confidential manner.